-San Francisco janitors are on strike for COVID safety—and the fight doesn't end there.
+San Francisco janitors are on strike for COVID safety—and the fight doesn't end there

 — UNITE HERE Local 2 #PROAct (@UniteHereLocal2) March 24, 2021

 Janitors’ strikes across the city aren’t new.
 In 2018, SEIU 87 janitors struck outside the offices of the troubled co-working startup WeWork with a Mariachi band playing in support; in 2019, the union fought for a fairer contract on the steps of gym company Equinox, both times drawing attention to the disconnect between startups’ treatment of higher-level employees and their essential workers.
-Elsewhere, the union is fighting for more than 10,000 airport workers pushing for healthcare in New York and New Jersey, as well as migrant domestic workers fighting for permanent residency.
+Elsewhere, the union is fighting for more than 10,000 airport workers pushing for health care in New York and New Jersey, as well as migrant domestic workers fighting for permanent residency.

 “I deserve to feel safe on the job,” Ramiro, another SEIU janitor, said at the strike.
 “But almost a year into the pandemic, and we’re still picking up trash without masks or hand sanitizer.”